Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 The National Weather Service said Sunday the frigid arctic air "enveloping much of the eastern half of the U.S. will be slow to moderate."

-That's especially unwelcome news for Buffalo, which saw hurricane-force winds and snow causing whiteout conditions that paralyzed emergency response efforts and took at least 10 lives in the vicinity.
-They were among at least 17 killed by the storm in New York state.
+That's especially unwelcome news for Buffalo, which saw hurricane-force winds and snow causing whiteout conditions that paralyzed emergency response efforts and took at least 14 lives in the city, Mayor Byron Brown's office said Monday morning.
+They were among at least 21 killed by the storm in New York state.

 Huge snowdrifts nearly covered cars and there were thousands of houses, some adorned in unlit holiday displays, dark from a lack of power.